AndrejMueller01/JAVANewsAPI/README.md

 ## Short description

-There are 2 threads (T1, T2) retrieving news from two different sources (given in CL parameters) from newsapi.org.
+There are 2 threads (T1, T2).
+They are constantly retrieving news from two different sources (given in CL parameters) from newsapi.org.
-The data from newsapi is stored in a mysql database on http://www.andrejmueller.com.
+The data from newsapi is stored in a remote mysql database.
-A third thread (T3) polls the database for new results and print them to stdout (date-published + title).
+A third thread (T3) polls data from the database and prints it to stdout (date-published + title).

 ### T1, T2:
-Fetching of a JSON block from newsapi.org.
-In this block are one or more articles.
-Each thread is parsing all articles and saves them in to a database, if they are not already in the database.
+They are fetching a JSON block from newsapi.org.
+This block contains one or more articles.
+Each thread is parsing all articles and saves them in to a database, if they are not already stored in the database.
 This happens every 5 seconds.

 ### T3:
-This thread looks into the database every 5 seconds.
-If there is a new entry (new id in database), he will print it to stdout.
+This thread looks up the database every 5 seconds.
+If there is a new entry, he will print it to stdout.

 ## The database table
 5 columns: